 A new community development promises to revolutionise the way local people buy property - making property costs more transparent and prices more affordable.

 The latest monthly QV Residential Price Movement Index shows that nationwide residential property values for May have increased 8.2% over the past year, and 0.7% over the past three months.
 This means they are now 13.9% above the previous market peak of late 2007.

 Both residential and non-residential building activity volumes grew strongly in the March 2014 quarter, Statistics New Zealand said today.
 "Overall building activity increased 16 percent in the March 2014 quarter," business indicators manager Neil Kelly said.

-Residential data from New Zealand’s largest real estate group Harcourts shows prices continue to rise in the Northern Region, with the average sale price at $697, 392, which is a 10% jump on the same time last year.
+Provisional residential data from New Zealand’s largest real estate group Harcourts for the month of May shows house prices remain steady, with the average sales price now sitting at $688,209 in the Northern Region.
+This is up 11% on the same time last year.